zuplo/docs/docs/conferences/conference-prize.md

 ---

 # Win a McLaren Lego Technic
+disp
 ![McLaren!](./mclaren.png)

 Read on to learn how you can win a McLaren Lego Technic.

 [Zuplo](https://zuplo.com) is a different kind of API gateway.
+We believe you make better APIs with tools engineers LOVE to use and can collaborate with, vs creating top-down Governance that you **force** on your engineering teams.

+With Zuplo, teams can create unlimited live environments and each takes less than 30 seconds to deploy.
+Have some fun with this exercise and ask the team for more information!

 It's programmable and gitops enabled.
 We make it easy for you to ship better APIs that other developers love.

 [Home](https://zuplo.com) | [Docs](/docs) | [Blog](/blog) | [Follow Us](https://twitter.com/zuplo)